Ancez/static-site-builder/guides/deployment-cloudflare.md

 ## Notes

-- Ensure your `Gemfile` and `package.json` are properly configured
+- `bundle exec rake build:all` cleans `dist/` and rebuilds everything into `dist/`
-- The build process will install dependencies automatically
+- If you use npm tooling (Tailwind, bundlers), add the relevant `package.json` scripts and they will be picked up by the generated `Rakefile`